folkforms/redux-global-state-hooks/README.md

-# redux-global-state-hook
+# redux-global-state-hooks

 Create hooks that work similar to `useState` but which are backed with Redux and don't need `Context`.

-You want to use this for simple pieces of local data spread across components, not for data that needs to be fetched over the network.
-For the latter you can use `react-query` or similar.
+Use this for simple pieces of local data spread across components.
+For data that needs to be fetched over the network you can use `react-query` or similar.

 ## tl;dr

+Use `createGlobalStateHook` in, say, `useCounter.js`.

 Use `createGlobalStateReducer` to create a reducer and set the initial value in your `store.js` file.

-Use `createGlobalStateHook` in, say, `useCounter.js`.

 Use `useCounter` as `const [counter, setCounter] = useCounter();` in your component.

+It's just like a React hook but it's backed by Redux.

 ## Give me an example